nandanabhishek/Data-Structures-and-Algorithms/stack/Linked List Implementation of Stack/README.md

 | Time Complexity of Pop() | O(1) |
 | Time Complexity of Peek() | O(1) |
 | Time Complexity of printing the Stack | O(n) |

+### Limitations
+        The maximum size of the stack must first be defined and it cannot be changed.
+        Trying to push anew element into a full stack causes an implementation-specific exception.